 Your complaint should be escalated through the company in accordance to its complaints-handling procedure.
 Details should be on its website.

 If the supplier has not resolved your complaint after eight weeks, or if, after your call, letters and follow-up conversations, you are still not satisfied with how your complaint was handled, you should take it to the energy ombudsman.

 The ombudsman service is free to use and independent of gas and electricity suppliers, and of the regulator Ofgem.

 You can find the ombudsman service online at http://www.os-energy.org/ or you can contact the service by phone on 0330 440 1264.

 Can anyone else help?

-Our comparison service will search the market and calculate whether you're currently paying over the odds for your energy and if you'd be better off by switching from your current electricity or gas suppliers to the cheapest suppliers and/or tariffs.
+Our comparison service will search the market and calculate whether you're currently paying over the odds for your energy.

 To see if you could save money by switching, compare cheap gas and electricity quotes on our energy channel.